bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StrandedType_3mqcd5GsH4iBkZFXGhADDr/Documentation.md

-To identify the method to strand.
+Indicates the type of stranding.